games-automata-play/games-automata-play.github.io/_posts/2018-08-03-generalized_reachability_games.md

 This paper introduces **Generalized reachability** objectives: given a family of sets $F_1,\ldots,F_k$, Eve wins if she ensures that for each $i \in [1,k]$, **some** vertex from $F_i$ is reached **at least once** during the play.
 It is very important to note here that the order under which the sets are visited is not specified.

-As a first example, and to help intuition, generalized reachability games include the QBF problem.
+As a first example and to help intuition, we show that generalized reachability games include the QBF problem.
 Consider the QBF formula

 $$\forall x\ \exists y\ \forall z\ (x \vee \neg y) \wedge (\neg y \vee z)\ .$$